ido90/KnessetClassifier/README.md

 # KnessetClassifier

 *All the italics are things you should fill in/instructions.*

+## Abstract
+This project was carried out in June 2019 as part of a Hackathon marking 40 years for Talpiot training program.
+The project was supervised by the [workshop for public knowledge](https://www.hasadna.org.il/), and was aimed to **develop useful tools and insights regarding protocols of the Israeli Knesset Committees (documented in Hebrew), with the major task of automatically clustering and labeling protocols by topic**.
+The goal was motivated by the belief that most of the parliamentary activity is carried on in the committees, and is difficult to regularly follow and understand (e.g. compared to the very structured information of bills votes).

 ## Team members
 *I put our emails in here in case people have further questions.
 If you'd rather people not email you, I'll just put my email in here.
 Let me know :)